 Utilize Deceased Spouse's Unused Estate Tax Exemption

-Surviving spouses are allowed to add the unused portion of a deceased spouse’s estate tax exclusion to their own – which means the surviving spouse can have an estate tax exclusion of up to $23.16 million in 2020.
+Surviving spouses are allowed to add the unused portion of a deceased spouse’s estate tax exclusion to their own – which means the surviving spouse can have an estate tax exclusion of up to $23.4 million in 2021.
 However, this exclusion transfer must be claimed by the deceased spouse’s executor filing an estate tax return.
-There’s other critical items that must happen when your spouse dies that can easily be overlooked.
+There are other critical items that must happen when your spouse dies that can easily be overlooked.
 Contact an attorney within a few weeks of your spouse’s death whether you have a sizable estate or not.

 Utilize Gift Splitting